Manavv-in/InsightCV/README.md

 ---

 ## __Description:__
-**InsightCV** is a simple, clean resume analyzer that helps user to analyse their Resume and compare it against a Job Description.
+**InsightCV** is a simple, clean resume analyzer that helps users analyze their Resume and compare it against a Job Description.

-It's built using `streamlit` and uses libraries like `pandas`, `PDFPlumber`, `spaCy`, `textstat`, etc. to extract and evaluate resumes based on readability, formatting, skills, and more.
+It's built using `streamlit` and uses libraries like `pandas`, `PDFPlumber`, `spaCy`, `textstat`, etc., to extract and evaluate resumes based on readability, formatting, skills, and more.

 ---